-The programme focusses on both normal and abnormal development processes.
+The program focuses on both normal and abnormal development processes.
 Explicit attention is given to the study of interventions and risk factors in children’s and adolescent’s cognitive and social-emotional development and adjustment.
-Through the course topics, you’ll address questions such as:
+Working through the course topics, you’ll address questions such as:

-- What are the early markers of development going awry?
+- What are the early markers of development that has gone awry?

-- How can we improve the way negative outcomes for children and adolescents are prevented or treated?
+- How can we improve the way negative outcomes in children and adolescents' are prevented or treated?

-All courses and communications are in English and the programme is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialisation.
-Some of the lecturers are from abroad (US, Belgium, Croatia, and Finland) or hold positions abroad (UK), and the programme attracts a number of international students.
-You will also have the opportunity to visit English-speaking conferences in the Netherlands organised by the participating research groups.
+All courses and communications are in English.
+The program is designed to allow you to practice advanced English communication skills while gaining an international perspective on topics related to development and socialization.
+Some of the lecturers are from abroad (US, Belgium, and Croatia) or hold positions abroad (UK), and the program attracts a number of international students.
+You will also have the opportunity to visit English-speaking conferences held in the Netherlands that are organized by the participating research groups.